shyampurk/bluemix-todo-app/README.md

 	Line 19 - Specify yout PubNub Publish Key
 	Line 20 - Specify yout PubNub Subscribe Key

-	If you intend to use the test scripts ( under the test subfolder within server) then the above changes need to be done in client.py and reset.py also.
+Step 1.a (optional) - If you intend to use the test scripts ( under the test subfolder within server)
+        then the above parameter changes need to be done in [client.py](server/test/client.py) and [reset.py](server/test/reset.py) also.
 Look out for the same database and PubNub settings in these files.
+Refer this [readme](server/test/readme.txt) file for usage description of these scripts.

 Step 2 - Open the [manifest file](https://github.com/shyampurk/bluemix-todo-app/blob/master/server/manifest.yml) and update the follwing entries